-Some workshoping in economy for artists are due!
+Some workshopping in economics for artists is due!

-Yet, business is going on as usual – but beside, main social pillars are being washed away.
-The current economic crisis is not only a result of some major failures in speculating practices, it is the outbreak of the constant crisis inherent to the system.
-Since many years a precarious and dangerous economic climate has been created through the exploitation of the society and the environment in the believe in constant growth and a policy relying on the infinite creation of money for some through the creation of infinite debt for the majority.
+Yet, business is going as usual – but besides that many crucial social pillars are being washed away.
+The current economic crisis is not only a result of some major failures in speculating practices, but it is also the outbreak of the constant crisis inherent to the system.
+Since many years a precarious and dangerous economic climate has been created through the exploitation of the society and the environment in the belief in constant growth and a policy relying on the infinite creation of money for some through the creation of infinite debt for the majority.

 The current cuts of public funding and the absence of interesting jobs are just some visible signs of the consequences of governmental reaction towards the 2008 crisis.
-Arts all over europe are now more concretely targeted for cuts then ever in the last 40 years.
+Arts all over Europe are now more concretely targeted for cuts than ever in the last 40 years.

 In this climate artist are forced to rethink our relationship to the economics – a situation to be cached!